-A self-hosted gateway that exposes the databases, AI models, and HTTP APIs running on your machine — through a secure tunnel, with scoped keys and per-request logs.
+A self-hosted gateway that exposes local Postgres databases and HTTP APIs through a secure tunnel, with resource-scoped keys and per-request logs.

 Host agentmacbook-pro-m4